kuiperzone/PupNet-Deploy/README.md

     Exec=${INSTALL_BIN}/app-name

 The reason for this is that the actual path on installation will depend on the package type.
-You cannot hard code this here as Flatpak and Deb packages, for example, will install to different paths.
+You cannot hard code this here as different packages will install to different paths.
 It is important also that you use macros as shown with their braces, i.e. `${INSTALL_EXEC}` and not `$INSTALL_EXEC`, as a simple search-and-replace operation is used to populate them.

 In the event that you explicitly require no desktop file, you may declare: `DesktopFile = NONE`.
-The `DesktopFile` parameter is mostly ignored for Windows `Setup`, except that setting it to `NONE` is used indicate that you wish no entry for your main application executable to be written under the Windows Start Menu (i.e. almost synonymous behavior with that on Linux).
+The `DesktopFile` parameter is mostly ignored for Windows `Setup`, except that setting it to `NONE` is used indicate that you wish no entry for your main application executable to be written under the Windows Start Menu (i.e. synonymous behavior with that on Linux).

 ### AppStream Metadata ###